freand76/digsim/docs/documentation.md

 <img alt="Multiplexer" src="../src/digsim/app/gui_objects/images/MUX.png"/>
 </p>

-The multiplexed component can be configured with 2 to 8 inputs and with a data width between 1 and 32 bits.
+The multiplexer component can be configured with 2, 4 or 8 inputs and with a data width between 1 and 32 bits.

 ### Bus/Wire Converters